 Replacing your iPhone fingerprint sensor has been one of Apple's most cruel tortures.
 It's a slow and painful process made worse last year when Error 53 messages started appearing on the phones of users who had tried to repair their sensors outside of Apple.
 The error rendered the phones essentially useless.
 Since then, Apple has provided fixes but is now finally making it much easier to replace your iPhone fingerprint sensor with the releasing of "Horizon Machines" to official repair locations.

 It wouldn't be an Apple announcement without some good ol' anger and backlash.
-To be fair, Apple received some really positive feedback from parts of the iOS 11 presentation.
+To be fair, Apple received some really positive feedback from parts of the iOS 11 presentation at WWDC.
 Fans had been waiting for years to customize the Control Center, as well as for native screen recording.
 But if there was one thing that got fanboys and Apple haters raging about in unison, it's that weird, incomprehensible notification system.

 Apple announced upcoming changes today to prevent third-party tracking of users and prevent autoplay, on Safari.
 Safari will prevent the recording (by anyone other than Apple) of users' browsing behavior, and by doing so prevent advertisers from targeting ads based on individuals' history.